 Internal Roads.
 Roads and other passageways within the operating Landfill shall be graded as necessary to maintain smooth, well drained surfaces.
 During dry periods, these operating roads and passageways shall be sprayed with water if necessary to reduce dust.
 Company shall be responsible for maintaining such roads and passageways in accordance with this Section 6.2.

 Noise and Lighting.
-Company shall take such steps as are necessary to prevent excessive noise levels associated with operations of the Landfill (not including the normal sounds of trucks entering the site).
+Company shall take such steps as are necessary to prevent excessive noise levels associated with operations of the Landfill (not including the normal sounds of trucks entering and equipment operating at the site).
 Any and all outside lighting shall be designed so that there is no material increase in ambient light conditions when measured at the property line of the Landfill.

 Insurance.
 Company shall maintain all Required Insurance Policies throughout the Term.
 From time to time, Company may increase the coverage limits of any or all Required Insurance Policies as may be necessary to comply with any applicable Governmental Requirements or Required Authorizations.